All Episodes

 Well, it's one in five the countrywide.

-That's it's a shame nationwide.
+It's a shame nationwide.

 Yes, it is a shame.

-We have a real disconnect between the uh Department of Education's own numbers on the estimate of this problem and the number of people who can be served.
+We have a real disconnect between the Department of Education's own numbers on the estimate of this problem and the number of people who can be served.

-By the way, for those of you in Rita Linda literacy means you can't read.
+By the way, for those of you in Rita Linda, literacy means you can't read.

 Yeah, in the United States, some of these adults do have some very limited literacy skills.

-Well, I can see where that'd be.
+I can see where that'd be.

-I mean, if you can't read a label on a bottle of cleaning fluid, you don't know whether it's dangerous or not if you can't if you can't read the nutrition labels on food, you don't know, you know, if you're violating your diet or what have you.
+I mean, if you can't read a label on a bottle of cleaning fluid, you don't know whether it's dangerous or not.

-You know what I'll tell you something, Marcia.
+I'll tell you something, Marcia.

 That's right.